mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/ksh.md

 # ksh
-> Korn Shell, a Bash-compatible command line interpreter.
+> Korn Shell, a Bash-compatible command-line interpreter.
 > See also `histexpand` for history expansion.
 > More information: <http://kornshell.com>.